Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 4. Archangel of Tithes

 Often underestimated, the rare Archangel of Tithes employs outstanding qualities despite her cost of only four mana.
-With an impressive 3/5 and flying, she makes opponents pay a mana per creature to attack you or one of your planeswalkers when she's untapped.
+With an impressive 3/5 and flying, she makes opponents pay one mana per creature to attack you or one of your planeswalkers when she's untapped.
 Additionally, when attacking, your opponent can't block unless they pay one mana per blocker.

 Both abilities are superb on their own, and to access both in a given round, use cards like Angelic Skirmisher to give Tithes vigilance, letting her attack without tapping and keeping both effects active at once!